mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 Having styles from many sources cascade together, especially from teams that aren't working together, can create problems.
 Different teams may have different methodologies; one may have a best practice of reducing specificity, while another may have a standard of including an `id` in each selector.

 Specificity conflicts can escalate quickly.
-A web developer may create a "quick fix” by adding an `!important` flag.
+A web developer may create a "quick fix" by adding an `!important` flag.
 While this may feel like a easy solution, it often just moves the specificity war from normal to important declarations.

 In the same way that cascade origins provide a balance of power between user and author styles, cascade layers provide a structured way to organize and balance concerns within a single origin, as if each layer in an origin were a sub-origin.
 A layer can be created for each team, component, and third party, with style precedence based on layer order.